With fake paperwork and a roguish attitude, he made the San Francisco Bay his gallery

 A longtime friend, Bob Colin, saw that selfless dedication too.
 He said Hoare was so committed to art that it was almost surreal.
 "It was his job, his personal life, and that's what he did every day."

 Kathy Hoare will also remember him for the dedication he would show the people he loved.
 For example, she had always loved to dance, but her husband, try as he might, couldn't quite get it right.
-Then one day, while they sat at a bar that Hoare had designed, as he often did, something changed.
+One day, they visited one of the bars he'd designed, for his day job.
+And as they sat there, something changed.
 "On the jukebox came a Cajun tune, I think it was by Rockin' Sidney, and Tyler jumped up and he said, 'I can dance to that, I can dance to that.
 You wanna dance to that?'
 And I said, 'OK, yeah.'
 And so that started out our dancing career, going to Cajun dances."

 The takeaway: Hoare never got used to the digital world.
 He didn't own a computer or email account.
 But Matt Reynoso, an old friend and owner of The Compound Gallery where Hoare used to show his work, said he was still an "amazing communicator."
 He would often call and send letters.